jackfarrell82/4th-Year-Project_Minerva/res/markdown-docs/technical_specification.md

 #### Python Code

-The code of the backend is all written in python 3 as it is what we agreed on when we started the project.
+The code of the backend is all written in python3 as it is what we agreed on when we started the project.
 Having the backend in the same language as the frontend avoids unecessary conflicts that could occur when dealing with different languages.
 All the code for the backend to function is in the *text_to_sql_api.py* file as it is responsible for the text-to-sql translation model api and the api for the mysql database.

 **Libraries**
 The *text_to_sql_api.py* uses a series of libraries in order for it to be able to gain full functionality.
 A list of all libraries can be found below

 ![Imports](../media/imports.png)